Crowds break up gay rights rally in Georgia

 Gay rights activists said they were disappointed.

-"These people (gay rights demonstrators)should have the right to express their views and to hold demonstrations," said Nino Bolkvadze, a lawyer of the Identity non-governmental organisation.
+"These people (gay rights demonstrators)should have the right to express their views and to hold demonstrations," said Nino Bolkvadze, a lawyer of the Identity non-governmental organization.

 Georgia is a former Soviet republic of 4.5 million people, most of whom are Orthodox Christians.
 There are only a few cafes or bars in the capital Tbilisi where gays meet.